-Much of the disease burden, and economic costs of depressive disorders is associated with the very high incidence of depression.
-About 48% of all patients with a depressive disorder in the past year, indicate that they had that depression for the first time in their lives, although some of them may have been cases of recurrent depression.
+Much of the disease burden and economic costs of depressive disorders is associated with the very high incidence of depression.
+About 48% of all patients with a depressive disorder in the past year indicate that they experienced the disorder for the first time in their lives, although some may have been cases of recurrent depression.

 Prevention is also important because current treatments can reduce the disease burden of depression only to a limited extent.
-A recent modeling study in Australia estimated that about 16% of the disease burden of major depression is averted in the current health system.
-Because many patients do not receive an evidence-based treatment, this percentage could rise to 23% if all patients would receive such an evidence-based treatment.
+A modeling study in Australia estimated that about 16% of the disease burden of major depression is averted by the current health system.
+Because many patients do not receive an evidence-based treatment, this percentage could rise to 23% if all patients would receive evidence-based care.
 Furthermore, about 40% of all people with a depressive disorder do not receive any treatment.
 If it would be possible to deliver treatment to all patients with a depressive disorder, 34% of the disease burden of depression could be averted.